TSS Certification Process - TSB 2000 Standard

 Participants must meet the TSB (TSS) Level I

-requirements and have logged in excess of the 5000 hours of experience.
+requirements, and have logged in excess of the 5000 hours of direct

 Practical Experience

-standard designed to ensure that all technical security inspections are
+standard that is designed to ensure that Technical Security (TSEC) inspections are

 conducted in accordance with the specific threat level identified and